-There are a few good lookouts on Oahu but my favorite for sunset is the Tantalus Lookout.
+There are a few good lookouts on Oahu but my favorite spot for sunset is the Tantalus Lookout.
 There is a huge lawn you can roll a picnic rug out on and watch as the sun goes down over Diamond Head Crater and the entire Waikiki region.
 It’s a lookout high above Honololu in the hills above the city and the best part is you can drive all the way to the lookout with no hiking.

 Tantalus Lookout on Oahu is a prime location to spot a rainbow.
 I have been lucky enough to see one on every visit to Tantalus, just another reason why it is the best Oahu lookout.
 The weather up here changes in an instance and I can suggest bringing a jacket even if it is warm and calm down in Waikiki.
 It is always windy up at Tantalus Lookout.

 From the parking a lot, a paved walkway leads you down to a grassy slope, which feels like a natural amphitheater.
 It’s a great spot to bring a rug or a towel to lay on but definitely bring some warm clothes as it gets really windy and can be chilly once the sun has started to set.

 I recommend heading up to the lookout on your first or second night if you are on vacation.
 It’s fun to spot out your hotel, Diamond Head Crater, and other landmarks you may have noticed while down at sea-level.
 It also helps to give you an understanding of the area you are staying in, which will definitely help you with directions for the rest of your stay.

 - Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach with a private lagoon.

 - Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.